 - Engaging in any activity prohibited by local, state, or federal law.

-- Bringing firearms, weapons, fireworks, or other dangerous substances into Libraries.
+- Bringing fireworks or other dangerous substances into Libraries

 - Activities or behavior that may result in injury or harm to any library patron or staff member.